dcdpr/did-btc1/chapters/Appendix-SMT.md

     Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock
 ```

-The presentation to the verifier for DID 13 includes the following:
+The presentation to the verifier for DID 13 now includes the following (note the removal of `path`, which is implied by the index):

 ```json
 {